 Working with Deborah a program was started by Donna Buscio in memory of her husband, Dominick. .All current and retired firefighters have the opportunity to receive confidential comprehensive cardiovascular and pulmonary medical evaluations.
 Deborah will take the responsibility of billing the participant’s insurance provider.

 LOCAL RELIEF ASSOCIATION FUNDING

-The New Jersey State Firemen's Association annually pays in excess of seven (7) million dollars in burial benefits from the General Fund.
-Local relief associations currently pay over $5 million dollars in financial assistance annually to eligible firefighters and their families.
+The New Jersey State Firemen’s Association annually pays in excess of eight (8) million dollars in burial benefits from the General Fund.
+Local Relief Associations currently pay over $ 4.7 million dollars in financial assistance annually to eligible firefighters and their families.
 This money is granted only after thorough investigation and review of the applications.

 ANY MEMBER IN NEED OF FINANCIAL ASSISTANCE SHOULD CONTACT THEIR LOCAL RELIEF ASSOCIATION.

 ANY MEMBER WHO EMBEZZLES FUNDS FROM THE ASSOCIATION WILL BE DROPPED FROM THE ROLLS IMMEDIATELY AND WILL FORFEIT THE FAMILY’S RIGHT TO THE DEATH BENEFIT AS WELL AS ANY RELIEF PAYMENTS FOR THEM AND THEIR FAMILY.